 GeneCards Summary for GNMT Gene

 GNMT (Glycine N-Methyltransferase) is a Protein Coding gene.
 Diseases associated with GNMT include Glycine N-Methyltransferase Deficiency and Hypermethioninemia.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Viral mRNA Translation and Metabolism.
 Gene Ontology (GO) annotations related to this gene include methyltransferase activity and folic acid binding.

 Catalyzes the methylation of glycine by using S-adenosylmethionine (AdoMet) to form N-methylglycine (sarcosine) with the concomitant production of S-adenosylhomocysteine (AdoHcy).
 Possible crucial role in the regulation of tissue concentration of AdoMet and of metabolism of methionine.